upala-digital-identity/docs/source/blog/2019-12-23-reward-algorithm/reward-algorithm.md

 What if the corresponding member decides on the reward?
 Makes sense.
 This parameter shows **how much subgroup members trust each other**.

 If not bot-net reward used this shows the overall groups trust to the member.
 The member can drain the whole pool.

+Or

+**Could be set by the topmost group**
+Signals of the group quality (everyone underneath is equal).

 ## N. Number of members
 Doesn't make much sense all by itself.
 Only if we introduce some additioal constraints like a fixed number of users per group.